 Nick Hacking's academic background is in Geography (BA Hons) and Sustainability, Planning and Environmental Policy (MSc).
-He is currently studying part-time for a PhD in the spatial aspects of modelling low-carbon energy transitions.
-Previously, he has undertaken interdisciplinary research into attempts to improve sustainability outcomes in the UK planning system via public engagement.
+He is currently studying full-time to complete a PhD on modelling low-carbon energy transitions.
+Previously, he undertook interdisciplinary research into attempts to improve sustainability outcomes in the UK planning system via greater public engagement.

 Nick's research interests centre on sustainability transitions towards low-carbon energy use especially in the built environment.
 His work focuses on the empirical testing of models of managed transitions and their policy implications.
-He is currently undertaking a socio-technical analysis of a managed transition towards greater use of hydrogen and fuel cells in national economies.
-For this work, funded by the EPSRC's Supergen XIV 'Delivery of Sustainable Hydrogen' consortium, he is collaborating with colleagues at the Low Carbon Research Institute (LCRI) in Wales, Supergen XIV consortium partners in the UK and others in the international hydrogen and fuel cell research community.
+Between 2010 and 2013, he was involved in a socio-economic analysis for the EPSRC's Supergen XIV 'Delivery of Sustainable Hydrogen' consortium of a managed transition towards greater use of hydrogen and fuel cells in national economies.
+This work involved collaborating with colleagues at the Low Carbon Research Institute (LCRI) in Wales, Supergen XIV consortium partners in the UK and others in the international hydrogen and fuel cell research community.

 Nick is a member of The European Association for the Study of Science and Technology (EASST) as well as the Sustainability Transitions Research Network (STRN).